UCL/rsd-engineeringcourse/session02/00git.md

 title: Git and GitHub
 ---

-##Practicing with Git
+##Practising with Git

 ###Example Exercise

 In this course, we will use, as an example, the development of a few text files containing a description of a topic of your choice.

-This could be your research, a hobby of yours, or something else.
+This could be your research, a hobby, or something else.
 In the end, we will show you how to display the content of these files as a very simple website.

 ###Programming and documents